The Trump victory: Mexico absorbs the aftershocks,

 To confront this scenario, Mexico will try to accelerate the implementation of reforms to strengthen the domestic market.
 These measures will include telecoms and energy reform, as well as the special economic zones (SEZs) approved at the beginning of the year, which include tax incentives for investors in the ten poorest states (the first SEZ should start operations by the end of 2017).

 Deterioration of the terms of trade with the US could finally unite the political class behind the reforms necessary to drive long-needed measures to improve the security environment to foster foreign investment.
 However, a worsening of relations with the US also threatens to unsettle Mexico’s domestic politics.
 An economic downturn and a rise in anti-US sentiment would strengthen populist candidates in the 2018 presidential election.
 Watch closely left-wing candidate Andrés Manuel López Obrador, who was runner-up in the previous two elections and is staunchly opposed to energy reform.
 A surprise victory by López Obrador could see this reform threatened, further undermining Mexico’s attractiveness to investors.

 Publicly, the Mexican government has adopted an optimistic tone.
 Privately, it is hoping for the best while expecting the worst.
-In 2017, Mexico will continue to do all in its power to manage relations with the new administration and avoid a major rupture.
+Throughout 2017, Mexico will continue to do all in its power to manage relations with the new administration and avoid a major rupture.
 It should be noted that a renegotiation of the treaty is likely to take at least a year to finalise.
 In the meanwhile, Mexico will try to strengthen trade links with other countries, such as China, and countries in Europe and Latin America, in an effort to achieve a diversification of trade and investment flows away from US sources.